-Proper training and education are essential to ensure successful user adoption of the EMR data archiving system.
+Proper training and education are essential for successful user adoption of the EMR data archiving system.
 Provide training sessions to healthcare providers and staff members to familiarize them with the archiving process, retrieval methods, and security protocols.
 Continuous support and communication are key to encouraging user adoption and addressing any concerns or issues that may arise.

 Define Conversion Objectives: Clearly define the goals and objectives of the conversion process.
 Identify the specific data elements that need to be converted, the source and target systems, and any data dependencies.